 The answers to this question by the female respondents were quite similar to what the male participants said, although some of them valued first loyalty, justice, equality, and humanness.
-For example, one of the female participants, Neli, noted that the three most important human values for her are loyalty, justice, equality.
-(Neli, interview, March 15, 2020) Lia said that it’s essential for her that a person is attentive and humanly.
-(Lia, interview, March 17, 2020) And other participants as well valued honesty to be of paramount importance.
+For example, one of the female participants, Neli, noted that the three most important human values for her are loyalty, justice, equality (Neli, interview, March 15, 2020).
+Lia said that it’s essential for her that a person is attentive and humanly (Lia, interview, March 17, 2020).
+And other participants as well valued honesty to be of paramount importance.
 Yeva explained: “First comes honesty; I can never communicate with dishonest people.
 Secondly, when a person isn’t using you, exploiting you, that’s a critical feature when they realize that you are a part of the society and are equal.
 Only under these cases, other values like respect and trust are built.
-All the other values are shaped around these points.”
-(Yeva, interview, March 14, 2020)
+All the other values are shaped around these points” (Yeva, interview, March 14, 2020).

 No one wants to be lied to, deceived, or cheated on, that’s true.
 The fact that Armenians consider honesty to be the most important human value, also indicates and suggests that those who consider honesty to be important, would live their lives by being honest.
 There is something fragile in some of the female respondents’ answers.
 Two of the female participants considered loyalty, justice, equality, and humanness to be of paramount importance, which I believe isn’t a coincidence.
 People usually talk about and want the things that they may lack in their lives.
 Thus, it may not be happenstance that men didn’t even think about equality, justice, and loyalty.
 These women’s answers are clear indications that women in Armenia have lacked justice, equality, and commitment.
 As already discussed by one of the female participants who shared the view that men can betray and women can’t cheat in our previous section, it can be concluded that women are considered and expected to practice loyalty.
 In contrast, men don’t have to, simply because they are men.
 Another example that could be linked to justice from the previous section is the man’s dominance in talking, saying something and being heard.
 In contrast, women did not have much space for freedom of speech, which also indicates as to why women talked about justice and men didn’t.
 These replies suggest that there is some existing misbalance and an unhealthy environment in the Armenian society between the two genders.
 It is vital for both men and women to be aware and realize that no woman is less because she is a woman and that inequality and injustice shouldn’t be practiced simply because she is a woman.